 One of the cool things about Connected Families is the people on our staff.
 We all understand that parenting takes a lot of work, a lot of intentional planning, and that the outcome is worth it.
-We, too, have been in the trenches, trying to learn how to bring peace and connection at home.
+We, too, have been working hard trying to learn how to bring peace and connection at home.
 When you receive coaching, sign up for an online course, or read a Connected Families book, front and center are people just like you who have faced difficult parenting questions and have done our best to grow a family that is stronger.
 We believe in a forgiving God who comes alongside us as parents, just as we desire to come alongside our children, nurturing what is best for them and in them.

 Stacy Bellward is the Connected Families online course moderator, and she is currently moderating the Sibling Conflict Online Course.
 She took the time to share how she implemented her learning from the course while on a recent mission trip.